sandyschumann/cogflexreplication/README.md

 - analysis_Step1
 This is the first script to be run to describe the sample and identify how many participants failed the attention check.

+- analysis_Step2
+This script is to calculate the reliability of the 'willingness to fight' scale, descriptive statistics, and correlations between all variables used in original study (test Hypothesis 1).

+- analysis_Step3
+This script is to test Hypothesis 2.

 ### Directories